California Data Minimization Guide

 There are several ways that Transcend can help you understand when new data trackers or systems are added within your organization.

-Transcend Consent monitors data collection happening on your marketing website and flags newly discovered data flows in the Triage area.
+Transcend Consent Management monitors data collection happening on your marketing website and flags newly discovered data flows in the Triage area.

 Transcend's discovery products continuously monitor your data systems and provide a live, system-level representation of all data in your business that is kept in sync with changes to your company’s tech stack.
 The New Silos graph on the Data Inventory dashboard will help you keep track of new systems and SaaS tools that have been discovered or manually added where data collection may be occurring.

 Go a level deeper by using the Data Inventory tab to view system-level processing purposes, associated owners, retention periods, and more.

 You may need more questions answered about some data systems to fully understand usage and ensure processing activities are compatible with the original disclosed processing purpose.
 There are a couple of ways to collaborate with coworkers and get more insights.
 You can assign an Owner to a given data silo in the Data Inventory or row in the ROPA.
 They’ll be invited to Transcend and prompted to provide missing information from the row they've been assigned.

 You may also choose to conduct a full privacy assessment.
 This is especially useful for complex processing activities, projects, or systems.
 Assessments can help ensure that “purpose creep” isn’t occurring and give a detailed view of a purposed activity to help evaluate risks.
 Use the DPIA Status column in the Data Inventory to seamlessly initiate an assessment in Transcend Assessments.
 You can also add a link to an external assessment in this field.